Ariel Sharon Park stands on top of a former waste dump named Hiriya. And once completed, it will be the biggest park in the middle east.

 Shows and Concerts

-If you are interested in purchasing tickets for a concert at the mountain compound, you can do it here or here.
+You can purchase tickets for a concert at the mountain compound here or here.

 About Ariel Sharon Park